Unless you were living under the rocks, the chances of you not hearing about Artificial Intelligence and Machine Learning are slim.

 Weak AI is also called Artificial Narrow Intelligence (AN)I, or simply Narrow AI.
 Currently, this is the only type of AI that we’ve been able to successfully realize.
-Weak AI is designed to be goal-oriented towards a singular task such as speech recognition, facial recognition, automated driving, etc. Such a type of AI is very good at completing the task it’s programmed for.
+Weak AI is designed to be goal-oriented toward a singular task such as speech recognition, facial recognition, automated driving, etc. Such a type of AI is very good at completing the task it’s programmed for.

-While an application employing weak AI may seem intelligent, they’re only able to operate intelligently within their particular constraints.
+While an application employing weak AI may seem intelligent, they’re only able to operate intelligently within its particular constraints.
 They cannot replicate human intelligence because once you take them out of their predefined parameters, they’ll be unable to produce any meaningful output.

 Examples of weak AI include IBM’s Watson, Google’s RankBrain page ranking algorithm, Microsoft’s Cortana, Amazon’s Alexa, and modern email spam filters.